univention/univention-corporate-server/doc/manual/shares/umc.rst

        accessing the Samba share:

-       * A name beginning with the character ``@`` will first be interpreted as a NIS Netgroup.
-Should no NIS Netgroup of this name be found, the name will be considered as a UNIX group.
+       * A name beginning with the character ``@`` will first be interpreted as a NIS net-group.
+Should no NIS net-group of this name be found, the name will be considered as a UNIX group.

-       * A name beginning with the character ``+`` will be exclusively considered as a UNIX group, a name beginning with the character ``&`` will be exclusively considered as a NIS Netgroup.
+       * A name beginning with the character ``+`` will be exclusively considered as a UNIX group, a name beginning with the character ``&`` will be exclusively considered as a NIS net-group.

        * A name beginning with the characters ``+&``, will first be interpreted as a UNIX group.
-Should no UNIX group of this name be found, the name will be considered as a NIS Netgroup.
+Should no UNIX group of this name be found, the name will be considered as a NIS net-group.
 The characters ``&+`` as the beginning of a name correspond to the character ``@``.

    * - Invalid users or groups